-- Writs of mandate (sometimes called "mandamus"), which are orders telling the trial court to do something. - Writs of prohibition, which are orders telling the trial court not to do something. - Writs of review (sometimes called "certiorari"), which are orders telling the trial court that the appellate division will review certain kinds of actions already taken by the trial court.
+- Writs of mandate (sometimes called "mandamus"), which are orders telling the small claims court to do something. - Writs of prohibition, which are orders telling the small claims court not to do something. - Writs of review (sometimes called "certiorari"), which are orders telling the small claims court that a judge in the appellate division will review certain kinds of actions already taken by the small claims court.

 There are laws (statutes) that you should read concerning each type of writ: see California Code of Civil Procedure sections 1084-1097 about writs of mandate, sections 1102-1105 about writs of prohibition, and sections 1067-1077 about writs of review.
-You can get copies of these statutes at any county law library or online at leginfo.legislature.ca.gov/faces/codes.xhtml.

-4 Is a writ proceeding the same as an appeal?
+Is a writ proceeding the same as an appeal?

-No. In an appeal, the appellate division must consider the parties' arguments and decide whether the trial court made the legal error claimed by the appealing party and whether the trial court's decision should be overturned based on that error (this is called a "decision on the merits").
-In a writ proceeding, the appellate division is not required to make a decision on the merits; even if the trial court made a legal error, the appellate division can decide not to consider that error now, but to wait and consider the error as part of any appeal from the final judgment.
+No. Generally, in an appeal, the higher court must consider the parties' arguments and decide whether the trial court made the legal error claimed by the appealing party and whether the trial court's decision should be overturned based on that error (this is called a "decision on the merits").
+In choosing to go to small claims court, the party filing a claim agreed to give up the right to an appeal in exchange for a less formal and less expensive way of proceeding.
+The defendant in a small claim case does have the right to an appeal, in the form of a new trial, and if the defendant asks for one, the higher court must allow a new trial on all the claims in the case, with each side presenting evidence.

+In a writ proceeding, the appellate division judge is not required to make a decision on the merits or hold a new trial.
+Even if the small claims court made a legal error, the appellate division judge can decide not to consider that error, and usually will not.
 Most requests for writs are denied without a decision on the merits (this is called a "summary denial").
-Because of this, appeals are the ordinary way that decisions made by a trial court are reviewed and writ proceedings are often called proceedings for "extraordinary" relief.
+Because of this, a writ proceeding is often called a proceeding for "extraordinary" relief, while a judgment by the small claims court, or possibly a new trial at superior court for the defendant, is the ordinary way that small claims court cases end.